meg-coningsby/foster-hero-app-project2/README.md

 Planned future enhancements for the app:

 -   Link animals together via a parent or sibling relationships.
--   Have filtering of vet appointments between past & upcoming appointments.
+-   ~~Have filtering of vet appointments between past & upcoming appointments.~~ Completed 23/12
 -   ~~Allow editing / deletion of vet appointments, but only by the foster carer of the animal or an admin.~~ Completed 22/12
 -   Search functionality for searching through all cats
 -   Pagination for the index pages